packit/packit.dev/content/development-docs/patch-metadata.md

 Patch file generated from the commit will have this name.
 This is useful when a patch is already defined in the spec file and we need to make the patch file match that `Patch` spec file entry.

+It is also used to merge multiple adjacent commits to a single patch file, by setting the same value for `patch_name` in their metadata.

 ### `description`